 How to Manage Multiple Businesses as a Solo Founder

 Running more than one business or project is common for solo founders.
-Side projects, client work, and product revenue can add up—but so can the chaos.
-Here’s how to manage multiple businesses without burning out, and why a single command center helps.
+Side projects, client work, and product revenue can add up—but so can scattered dashboards and unknown monthly burn.
+Here’s how to manage multiple projects without losing track of your stack.

 Why Solo Founders Run Multiple Businesses